How to Build and Maintain Healthy Coping Skills

 What Are Coping Skills?

 Coping skills are tools and techniques you can use whenever you’re struggling with difficult emotions.
 Typically, those emotions are triggered by life stressors that require coping skills to get through tough times.
-Life stressors can be caused by negative or positive events such as losing a job, giving birth, moving, or getting a divorce.
+Life stressors can be caused by negative or positive events such as losing a job or starting a new one, giving birth, moving, or getting a divorce.
 Essentially, coping skills are the behaviors, thoughts, and emotions you implement to adapt to the changes in your life.
 Coping skills can be healthy and bring a positive outcome, or unhealthy and bring a negative outcome.

 Coping Skills to Avoid